TheTaylorLee/TheTaylorLee/README.md

 I have worked in multiple roles supporting business IT infrastructures.
-During my time filling these multiple roles PowerShell has been my language of choice for efficiency and effectiveness.
+During my time filling these roles, PowerShell has been my language of choice for efficiency and effectiveness.

 ### AdminToolbox
 The [Admintoolbox](https://github.com/TheTaylorLee/AdminToolbox) repository is a collection of modules for my publicly shared functions and tools.
 The following modules are included.